nthallen/wol.c/README.md

 # make install
 ```

-By default, this installs the binary in _/usr/local/bin_ and documenation in _/usr/local/share/man_.
+By default, this installs the binary in _/usr/local/bin_ and documentation in _/usr/local/share/man_.
 To change this, use:

 ```